Genius2k21/19-Progressive-Budget-JMB/README.md

 The purpose of this assignment is to create a progressive budget application that allows users to manage financial activity while online or offline.

-Overall, the user should be able to add expenses and deposits to their budget with or without an internet connection.
-When entering transactions offline, they should populate the total when brought back online.
+The user will be able to add expenses and deposits to their budget with or without an internet connection.
+When entering transactions offline, tusers will populate the total when brought back online.

 The list below outlines the main functionality for this application: